MachineAcuity/isomorphic-material-relay-starter-kit/README.md

 ## Customizing the look and feel

 Material-UI provides powerful means for [customizing the colors and the overall look of the application](http://www.material-ui.com/#/customization/themes).
-The IMRSK uses a custom theme defined in [./webapp/styles/RawMUITheme.js](./webapp/styles/RawMUITheme.js):
+The IMRSK uses a custom theme as indicated in [./webapp/mui-themes/active-theme.js](./webapp/mui-themes/active-theme.js).
+The `active-theme.js` file itself simply imports and re-exports one of the themes in the folder.
+By convention, all components will be importing `active-theme.js` whenever theme information is required on the component level.
+Here is an example of some of the settings from the [webapp/mui-themes/grayBlue.js](./webapp/mui-themes/grayBlue.js)

 ``` Javascript
 primary1Color: Colors.blue500,